 - No release of fluid pressure in the eye.

 - Temporary increase in intraocular pressure.

-Find the best clinics & prices for iridectomy surgery in Istanbul Turkey
+Optical iridectomy procedures: Prices of the best clinics in Istanbul Turkey

-In addition to the risks listed above, iridectomy or iridotomy surgery may fail if the patient has opted for the wrong choice of the outpatient or ophthalmologist.
-This may be manifested through the appearance of glaucoma due to the growth of new blood vessels near the angle, cataract formation, or even the recurrence of the tumor.
+In addition to the aforementioned risks, the success of iridectomy or iridotomy surgery may be compromised if the patient chooses an unsuitable outpatient facility or ophthalmologist.
+This can manifest as the development of glaucoma due to the emergence of new blood vessels near the angle, the formation of cataracts, or even the recurrence of tumors.